kristianka/boxdb-app/README.md

 Full Stack application that let's you store box dimensions.
 Database hosted with Microsoft SQL inside Docker, which is run on a Raspberry Pi 4.
 [See here for images!](#images)

 > [!NOTE]
 This is still very work in progress, and many things will change like backend structure and adding proper tests.
-This project will be finished by mid-June.
+This project will be finished by mid-June and the readme will be updating again then with more instructions and information.

 ## Info